kuldeep23907/Top-Level/Bootcamp/ETHOnline/Watcher/README.md

 In the Long-term, a Watcher is represented by the following personal data:
 * number of reputation token owned
 * number of reputation tokens staked for the month
+* 160 bits account number of the related village (chief of village) or nil

 For each assessment the following data is kept for a Watcher
 * Month of assessment